 American families are feeling the pinch of rising energy prices and declining family incomes.
 Many families must make difficult decisions about where their hard-earned dollars are spent.

-For an in-depth look at how rising energy costs are straining American families’ budgets, download our new report, “Energy Cost Impacts on American Families.”
+For an in-depth look at how rising energy costs are straining household budgets, download the full report, “Energy Expenditures by American Families.”